HTTP-RPC/Kilo/README.md

 * _500 Internal Server Error_ - An error occurred while executing the method

 # Implementations
 Support currently exists for implementing HTTP-RPC services in Java, and consuming services in Java, Objective-C/Swift, or JavaScript.
+Services can also be accessed using standard HTML forms and command-line utilities such as `curl`.

 For additional information and examples, please see the [wiki](https://github.com/gk-brown/HTTP-RPC/wiki).

 ## Java Server
 The Java server library allows developers to create and publish HTTP-RPC web services in Java.
 It is distributed as a single JAR file that contains the following core classes: